 Keep the brag-worthy information crisp and clear.

-Apart from all the basics, an Investor relations website should have, there are some of the core ingredients that make investor relations website a successful one, such as financial statements and annual reports.
+Apart from all the basics, and Investor relations website should have, there are some of the core ingredients that make an IR website a successful one, such as financial statements and annual reports.

 The company’s financial report basically describes the latest accomplishments, management and leadership changes, risk factors, intellectual property, and regulatory changes that would have affected the company.